turboscholz/radweganalyse/README.md

 can be imported into the phyphox app.
 It will create a new experiment entry for the parallel read-out of the GPS sensor and the acceleration sensor of your mobile phone.

-After exporting the measured data as comma-separated CSV data, these files are located on the smartphone as a zip file.
-This zip file needs to be copied over to your PC.
-Unzip this file in a new folder.
+After exporting the measured data as comma-separated CSV files, these files are located on the smartphone as a zip archive.
+This zip needs to be copied over to your PC.
+Unzip it into a new folder.
 Then, execute the script `radweganalyse.sh` in the same directory where you have placed the CSV files.